4julu/simple-opsec/README.md

 # simple-opsec
-An list of resources for the security conscious tech-users.
+A list of resources for the security conscious tech-users.
 Operation security, incident response and help guides.

 # Info-sharing Classification